Plans starting at only ₹7/day*

 Let’s understand with an example:

 Mr. A, aged 45 years, buys a family floater health insurance policy for his family, excluding dependent parents.
 The sum insured is INR 15 lakhs and the premium paid for the policy is INR 30,000.
-He buys an additional senior citizen policy for his dependent parents and the premium for the policy is INR 18,000.
+He buys an additional senior citizen health insurance policy for his dependent parents and the premium for the policy is INR 18,000.

 The deduction which Mr. A can claim would be as follows –